Fortnite seasonal events: Background

 To monetize the game, Epic Games had built an in-game storefront to offer cosmetics in the form of character skins, emotes, and other customization items for the player to use with their game avatar for Fortnite Battle Royale, using "V-Bucks" as the form of in-game currency to make these purchases.
-In December 2017, Epic Game introduced the use of a purchasable battle pass which featured numerous customization items that could be earned through playing the game along with V-bucks.
+In December 2017, Epic Games introduced a purchasable battle pass that featured numerous customization items earnable through gameplay, along with V-Bucks.
 The battle passes are time-limited and can only be completed during the current Chapter, typically over three to four months, with Chapter 1 representing all content from September 2017 to the launch of the Chapter and battle pass system in December 2017.

 Initially, each Chapter brought about changes to the layout of the island.
 With the launch of Season 4 in May 2018, Epic Games used a series of in-game events to tease a narrative structure that would be used for all future seasons, and used further in-game events to explain changes to the island's map.
 Chief creative officer Donald Mustard explained that the idea of including narrative had been part of the concept of Fornite Battle Royale from the start, but because the game is primarily a multiplayer game, determining how to introduce story element had been difficult.
-Epic found that driving toward large, end-of-chapter events that would lead to changes in the island in the next season.
+Epic found that driving toward large, end-of-chapter events would lead to changes in the island in the next season.

 Prior to the start of Chapter 2 in October 2019, Epic also introduced character skins and cosmetics based on licensed characters.
 Since then, Epic has broken the storyline into Chapters grouping several seasons, with each season adding further crossover content from other licensed properties.

+A side-mode, Fortnite OG, began in December 2024 and progressed through the first chapter of Battle Royale, offering the original experience with some newer quality-of-life changes.